burgesQ/sosound-tools/docs/dl.md

 The [youtube-dl documentation](2) is what you're looking for.

 In summary, allow to download track & playslist from youtube and other

 ### cookies.txt

 Again, the [youtube-dl documentation](6) get the things done.

-Used to connect yourself to your youtube account.
+Used to connect your account to the `youtube-dl` process.

 ## running `dl`